Truth and Knowledge: Height and Size in Finite Partial Orders

 \bd

 $ $

 \xEh \xDH Let $x \xbe \xdx.$

-Set $ht(x):=$ the length of the longest chain from $ \xcT $ to $x$ - where we count the number of $<$ in the chain. \xDH This definition might seem arbitrary, why counting from the bottom, and not from the top?
+Set $ht(x):=$ the length of the longest chain from $ \xcT $ to $x$ - where we count the number of $<$ in the chain.
+(If $ \xcT $ does not exist, take a descending chain, beginning in $x,$ of maximal length.) \xDH This definition might seem arbitrary, why counting from the bottom, and not from the top?
 And, why counting from bottom or top, not both from bottom and top?

 Thus, we introduce an alternative definition for $ht(x):$

 Let $b(x):=$ the length of the longest chain from $ \xcT $ to $x,$ $t(x):=$ the length of the longest chain from $x$ to $ \xct,$ and

 $ht(x):= \frac{b(x)}{b(x)+t(x)}$.